 Two things are immediately apparent about a solifuge that are cause for alarm.
 The first is the animal’s sheer speed.
-They don’t get the name “wind-scorpion” for they do “run like the wind,” and on only six of their eight legs.
+They don’t get the name “wind-scorpion” for nothing, as they do “run like the wind,” and on only six of their eight legs.
 They are more agile than an NFL halfback, too.
 Attempts to capture them can leave you face down in the sand while at the same instant the solifuge is crossing the county line.
 I recall chasing a small one around the floor of an outdoor dining hall at a camp in eastern Oregon to the point of dizziness (me; the solifuge was fine).

 The second thing about a solifuge you notice is the size of its jaws.
 Known to scientists as “chelicerae,” this pair of mouthparts can take up nearly one-third the body length of some species.
 They easily have the largest jaws for their size of any terrestrial animal (invertebrate at least).
 Each chelicera consists of a fixed upper portion and an articulated bottom joint combining to form the equivalent of a nutcracker or pair of pliers.
 Armed with teeth and filled with muscle, they are formidable weapons.
 These are non-venomous animals, but they do so much mechanical damage to their prey so quickly that they don’t need venom.